-Brooks has 20 as poor-shooting Grizzlies defeat Magic 92-75
+Grizzlies shoot poorly, Magic worse in 92-75 Memphis win

 TIP-INS

-Magic: Seven players were out with injuries, including Chuma Okeke, who suffered a left ankle sprain in Wednesday’s game against Cleveland. … Coach Steve Clifford has been out since Sunday under COVID-19 protocol.
-Assistant coach Tyrone Corbin took Clifford’s place. … The Magic are now 9-21 on the road this season. … Donta Hall had 11 rebounds.
+Magic: Seven players were out with injuries, including Chuma Okeke, who suffered a left ankle sprain in Wednesday’s game against Cleveland. … Coach Steve Clifford has been out since Sunday under COVID-19 protocol. … The Magic fell to 9-21 on the road. … Donta Hall had 11 rebounds.

 Grizzlies: G Grayson Allen was not available after injuring his left hand in Wednesday’s loss to Portland. … Rookie Desmond Bane started alongside Ja Morant at guard. … Memphis’ reserves were 2 of 18 from the field in the first half. … Valanciunas recorded his 42nd double-double of the season.